-The Practice Incentives Program (PIP) aims to support general practice activities, including continual improvements, quality care, enhanced capacity, and improved access and health outcomes for patients.
+The new Practice Incentives Program (PIP) came into effect on 1 August 2019.
+It aims to support general practice activities, including continual improvements, quality care, enhanced capacity, and improved access and health outcomes for patients.

 - Asthma Incentive